htsrjdrouse/daksh-toolchanger-v2/Klipper/klipper_concepts_crash_detection.md

 ## RESUME ##

 The RESUME macro now goes back down to the original z height position before the pause.
+This was modified by including an active tool conditional or you get an error when there is not tool loaded.

 ```
 [gcode_macro RESUME]